CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    list
    list upcoming
    ```
-   Overdue deadline is shifted to the bottom of the deadline panel.
+   Overdue deadlines are shifted to the bottom of the Deadline list.
 Scroll down to check.
 1. **Finding an entry**
    `find exam`
    By default, only active entries are searched.